 I learned a valuable truth from failing Pharmacy School: I set the rules for my life so the responsibility is on me to create a new path.

-By this, I mean you need to have your heart in it, a drive, or whatever you call the internal voice that keeps going when things are tough and people around you are telling you to stop.
-This is something I’m still learning to control.
+When you figure out what you value, your actions will have “heart” in it, a drive, or whatever you call the internal voice that keeps going when things are tough and people around you are telling you to stop.
+This is something I’m still learning to develop.

 (A small rant) Some people would call it passion.
 I disagree with the whole follow your passion theory.
 We all hear this term thrown around like it’s a magical solution to everything.
 Follow your passion and you’ll be happy.

 What if you don’t have a passion?
 What if you haven’t found your passion?
 I don’t know what my “passion” is, I’m still looking and may never find it.
 How would I feel if I never found my passion?
 It’ll probably feel like a failure like I’m not smart enough or good enough to know what I want.

 You can find a whole list of people who were great at things that weren’t their passions.
 Steve Jobs, whether you liked him or not, was very successful by NOT following his passion.